ramalinga365/Ram-Monitor/CONTRIBUTING.md

 - `src` (Frontend source code)
 - `test` (unit test)

-## Can I Create a Pull Request for Uptime Kuma?
+## Can I Create a Pull Request for Ram Monito?

 Whether or not you can create a pull request depends on the nature of your contribution.
 We value both your time and our maintainers' time, so we want to